A Special One-Time Screening of anti-trafficking film SOLD

 Reserve your ticket at the link.
 Reservations must be made by October 1.

 Find more information and get your tickets at http://www.tugg.com/events/SOLD-s9x2 and Facebook: Zonta Club of Fort Smith.

 Zonta International began in Buffalo, New York, in 1919 with five women.
 Today, Zonta has more than 33,000 members in over 1200 clubs in 67 countries and geographic areas.
 The headquarters is in Chicago, Illinois.

 Zonta Club of Fort Smith was chartered April 24, 1967.
-In its forty-seven year history, Zonta Club of Fort Smith has supported projects that advance the status of women both locally and internationally.
+In its forty-nine year history, Zonta Club of Fort Smith has supported projects that advance the status of women both locally and internationally.